solana-labs/solana-program-library/docs/src/token.md

 See https://docs.solana.com/apps/jsonrpc-api for more details.

-Additionally the versatile `getProgramAcccounts` JSON RPC method can be employed in various ways to fetch SPL Token accounts of interest.
+Additionally the versatile `getProgramAccounts` JSON RPC method can be employed in various ways to fetch SPL Token accounts of interest.

 ### Finding all token accounts for a specific mint